 When planning a conference or convention, audio visual services are normally required.
-It’s how client’s share the message of the conference, show videos, live stream information, present annual updates, provide beautiful lighting, fulfil rider equipment for national talent, and much more.
+It’s how client’s share the message of the conference, show videos, live stream information, present annual updates, provide beautiful lighting, fulfill rider requests for national talent, and much more.

-- If you have a conference that travels from location to location, you will get a new AV contact at each location who does not know the show.
+If you have a conference that travels from location to location, you will get a new AV contact at each venue and need to prep them again for the show.
 When utilizing a traveling AV company, they will know the client, the history, and the show well.

 We suggest working with your client to figure out what is best for them.
 If they have an uncomplicated show, then the use of in-house AV companies can be a great solution for their needs.
 If you have a conference that travels, it is best to invest in an AV company that can travel with you.
 This way you can spend less time introducing the show to a new team each year and really refine and perfect the show year over year.

-When hotel sourcing and negotiating contracts, we suggest that you negotiate any costs associated with utilizing outside vendors out of your contract.
+When doing site selection and negotiating contracts, we suggest that you negotiate any costs associated with utilizing outside vendors out of your contract.
 This way, you have the luxury of deciding what is best for your client when you start planning.

 Looking for audio visual management for your conference?